turkycat/birthday-attack/readme.md

 ## todos

+- write tests for json encoding and decoding of txoutput custom serializer
 - add a local pip install file
 - periodically check the best block hash and get all blocks up to the current height